 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 The interpretation of a “premier” claim is likely to depend on the context in which the claim appears.
 Generally, “premier” claims are likely to be understood as meaning “best-selling” (in the same way as “no.1” or “leading” claims), or will be considered an objective or subjective superlative claim.
-When making any objective comparative claim such as “best-selling”, marketers must comply with rules on comparative claims (see Comparisons: general).
+When making any objective comparative claim, marketers must comply with certain rules (see Comparisons: general and Comparisons: Identifiable competitors for further advice)).

 Premier as a best-selling claim